smarchini/hybrid-fenwick-tree/README.md

 wanna use it.

 The Fenwick tree is born as a data structure to maintain the cumulative frequency of a dynamic vector.
-Those implementations requires you to specify a bound **B**, that is the maximum value your vector might hold.
-It might bothers you now, but later on you will see that this value will be transparently used by the dynamic rank and select data structure.
+Those implementations requires you to specify an additional bound **B**, that is the maximum value your vector can hold.
+It may annoys you now, but later on you will see that this value will be transparently used by the dynamic rank and select data structure.

 The naming scheme used to represent a fenwick tree is given by its compression followed by its node layout; so `FixedF` is the name of the non-compressed